mortendahl/mortendahl.github.io/_posts/2017-08-13-secret-sharing-part3.md

 # Correcting Errors

-In the non-systemic variants of [Reed-Solomon codes](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), messages are encoded very similarly to how we generate shares: a message `m` represented by vector a `[m0, ..., mD]` is interpreted as a polynomial `F(X) = (m0) + (m1 * X) + ... + (mD * X^D)` and evaluated at a fixed set of points to get the code word.
-No randomness is used in the process, since the purpose there is only to provide redundancy and not privacy (in fact, in the systemic variants, the message is directly readable from the code word), yet this doesn't change the fact that we can use decoding procedures to correct errors in the shares.
+In the non-systemic variants of [Reed-Solomon codes](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), a message `m` represented by a vector `[m0, ..., mD]` is encoded by interpreting it as a polynomial `F(X) = (m0) + (m1 * X) + ... + (mD * X^D)` and then evaluating `F` at a fixed set of points to get the code word.
+Unlike share generation, no randomness is used in this process since the purpose is only to provide redundancy and not privacy (in fact, in the systemic variants, the message is directly readable from the code word), yet this doesn't change the fact that we can use decoding procedures to correct errors in shares.

 Several such [decoding procedures](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction#Error_correction_algorithms) exist, some of which are explained [here](https://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders) and [there](https://jeremykun.com/2015/09/07/welch-berlekamp/), yet the one we'll use here is conceptually simple and has a certain beauty to it.
 Also keep in mind that some of the typical optimizations used in implementations of the alternative approaches get their speed-up by relying on properties of the more common setting over binary extension fields, while we here are interested in the setting over prime fields as we would like to simulate (bounded) integer arithmetic in our application of secret sharing to secure computation -- which is straight forward in prime fields but less clear in binary extension fields.